By Jennifer Eivaz

 Excerpted from Inner Healing and Deliverance Handbook by Jennifer Eivaz

 Have you ever slammed your car door on your finger or dropped something heavy on your foot?
 Ouch!
 Your first reaction might be a swift, involuntary facial contortion in response to the pain followed by some type of physical movement to try to move the pain out of your body part somehow.
 Most likely your hand or foot healed up within a few days of the incident, but the feeling of having a part of you smashed or crushed is what I want to focus on.
 We experience a lot of hits just like this in life that bruises us internally and cause emotional pain for an hour or a day perhaps, but then it is over and we forget about it and move on.
 When something hits us that is extremely hard, is exceedingly heavy, and manages to overwhelm our entire system, it is like having a part of ourselves crushed from the inside out.

 For example, there was a young man who not only loved life and his family but was also a motorcycle enthusiast.
 He had a vibrant relationship with Jesus, attended church regularly, and was married to a fantastic wife.
 One unfortunate day, and not for reasons of personal negligence, he spun into a guardrail along the busy freeway while riding his motorcycle.
 He had his helmet and protective gear on, but his head was still crushed upon impact.
 The destructive blow to just one part of his body killed him entirely.
-This story illustrates why we need to get all the inner healing, deliverance and trauma release that we can.
+This story illustrates why we need to get all the inner healing, deliverance, and trauma release that we can.
 You might be highly functional, living an externally successful life, yet ignoring the trauma deep within you.
 That crushed part of you, however, can destroy all of you if you keep neglecting it and do not do something about it.

 The good news is you can be healed.
-Jesus said, "The Spirit of the Lord is upon Me, because He has anointed Me to preach the gospel to the poor; He has sent Me to heal the brokenhearted" (Luke 4:18, NKJV).
+Jesus said, "The Spirit of the Lord is upon Me because He has anointed Me to preach the gospel to the poor; He has sent Me to heal the brokenhearted" (Luke 4:18, NKJV).
 The word translated as "heal" in this verse, the Greek word aphiesi, means "to set free or loosen from the harmful effects of a crushed and shattered life.
 In the King James Version, it is translated to "heal," but the Greek speaks of a "'release' from the detrimental effects of brokenness."13 The word translated as "brokenhearted" in Luke 4:18 "is from the Greek word tethrasamenous, the perfect passive participle of thrauo," which describes "a person who has been shattered or fractured by life."14 It is the picture of those whose lives have been continually split up in pieces and fragmented.

 Does this describe your family life and how you grew up?
-If your family was abusive, addicted or divided, this is a word that would depict the aftermath in your emotions from the shattered relationships you have most likely experienced.
+If your family was abusive, addicted, or divided, this is a word that would depict the aftermath in your emotions from the shattered relationships you have most likely experienced.

 - "The Lord is near to the brokenhearted and saves the crushed in spirit" (Ps.
 34:18, ESV).

-- "A joyful heart is good medicine, but a crushed spirit dries up the bones" (Prov.
+- "A joyful heart is a good medicine, but a crushed spirit dries up the bones" (Prov.
 17:22).

-- "A glad heart makes a cheerful face, but by sorrow of heart the spirit is crushed" (Prov.
+- "A glad heart makes a cheerful face, but by sorrow of the heart the spirit is crushed" (Prov.
 15:13).